maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 ![](./static/images/readme/lstmlrp-2.jpg)

-After having fit the model either by the customary `model.fit()` method, we can proceed to compute the relevance for each input feature.
-Note, as the input to the model was of dimensions `(timesteps, input_dim) = (5, 16)`, the relevance will have the same dimensions.
+After fitting the model we can proceed to compute the relevance for each input feature.
+Note, as the input to the model is of dimensions `(timesteps, input_dim) = (5, 16)`, the resulting relevance scores will have the same dimensions.